 \section{Optimization Dynamics of GNNs}

-Few works directly focus on the theoretical understanding of gradient descent-based learning for GNNs.
+Only some works directly focus on the theoretical understanding of gradient descent-based learning for GNNs.
 These works typically make substantial simplifying assumptions.
-For example, \citet{xu2021optimization} showed global convergence of GNNs with \emph{linear activations}, while \citet{Du+2019b} showed global convergence for the neural tangent kernel obtained as the infinite width limit of GNNs, which does not align with practical requirements.
+For example, \citet{Xu+2021} showed global convergence of GNNs with \emph{linear activations}.
+In contrast, \citet{Du+2019b} showed global convergence for the neural tangent kernel obtained as the infinite width limit of GNNs, simplifying practical scenarios.
 In addition, the analysis in \citet{Tan+2023} does not consider graph structure.

-In contrast, experimental and theoretical evidence suggests that the GNN optimization procedure may not be optimal in many settings.
-In several papers \citep{boker2023finegrained,huang2022you}, GNNs with random parameters or graph kernels with handcrafted features outperform trained GNNs.
-Furthermore, GNNs' performance often deteriorates as depth increases, a problem often attributed to phenomena such as over-smoothing, over-squashing, and graph bottlenecks.
-While many normalization techniques have been suggested to avoid these issues successfully, they often are not accompanied by a substantial performance gain \cite{rusch2023survey}.
-Additional evidence of the limitation of the GNN optimization procedure is the recent work \cite{bechler2023graph}, which shows that GNNs perform suboptimally on learning tasks that can be solved only using node features, despite the theoretical ability of GNNs to exploit these features only and disregard the graph structure.
+In contrast, experimental and theoretical evidence suggests that the GNN optimization procedure may only be optimal in some settings.
+In several papers \citep{boeker2023finegrained,huang2022you}, GNNs with random parameters or graph kernels with handcrafted features outperform trained GNNs.
+Furthermore, GNNs' performance often deteriorates as depth increases, a problem frequently attributed to phenomena such as over-smoothing, over-squashing, and graph bottlenecks.
+While many normalization techniques have been suggested to avoid these issues successfully, they often are not accompanied by a substantial performance gain \citep{rusch2023survey}.
+Additional evidence of the limitation of the GNN optimization procedure is the recent work of \citet{bechler2023graph}, which shows that GNNs perform suboptimally on learning tasks that can be solved only using node features, despite the theoretical ability of GNNs to exploit these features only and disregard the graph structure.